Nasdanika/core/repository/src/site/markdown/index.md

 Nasdanika Core features several bundles used by other Nasdanika products:

+* [Common](common.html) - classes and interfaces used in a number of other products.
+Dual build - Maven jar and OSGi bundle.
 * [EMF](emf.html) - Features several flavors of adapter factories which use dynamic proxies and delegation to simplify creation of adapters.
 Also provides base classes for creating Ecore models with built-in access control.

 ## Resources